Phy-David-Zhang/phy-david-zhang.github.io/Exhibition.md

 # Exhibition of Works

 <div class="top">
-<p> This page shows all the works by Zhang Chang-kai, including completed and onging projects and reports.
-For non-academic news and posts, visit <a href="Blog">News & Posts</a>.
+<p> This page shows all the academic works, including degree theses, lecture notes, opinions & thoughts, and other regular academic contributions.
+For recent news and posts, visit <a href="Blog">News & Posts</a>.
 Comments are welcomed.</p>
 </div>

 ## Degree Theses